-SOURCE: OCA Analysis of Austin Fire Department, July 2019.
+SOURCE: OCA analysis of information provided by the Austin Fire Department, July 2019.

 AFD worked with consultants to create two guiding plans that outline steps to address wildfire issues moving forward.
 The first is the Community Wildfire Protection Plan (CWPP) issued in 2014.
 The second is the Community Planning Assistance for Wildfire: Recommendations for Austin, TX (CPAW) issued in 2016.
 The CWPP mirrors the national best practices framework as a solution for Austin (see Appendix B for more details).